 About 15 kilometers after you turn onto SH-74 from SH-104, there is the Nandi Hills main road to the right, with a prominent sign on the road.
 Then starts the last 7 kilometers that are a gradual but consistent climb from about 2950 ft to the top at 4851 ft – an altitude gain of 1900 ft.
 All along, the road goes winding through the hills, and the temperature gets cooler and cooler.
 The vista of the hills on one side and the vast valley on the other are mesmerizing!

 Along the way, you see groups of monkeys sunning themselves, huddled together for heat

 Finally you reach the arched gateway of the Nandidurg fort that is built on the top of the hill.
-The fort and the road has been re-constructed and restored from as early as 1952
+The fort and the road has been reconstructed and restored from as early as 1952

 As you enter the fort, there is a parking lot for two wheelers.
-Only four wheelers are allowed to enter through the second entrance that seems like a second layer of defence within the fort.
+Only four wheelers are allowed to enter through the second entrance that seems like a second layer of defense within the fort.

 As you enter the fort, the road curves upwards to the top, and you pass the fort ramparts with the bastions at various locations.
-The fort walls are giant in height and width, and the hill side is steep.
+The fort walls are giant in height and width, and the hillside is steep.
 No wonder the fort was considered unimpregnable!